jonfriesen/get-release-by-tag/README.md

+# WARNING

+CURRENTLY THIS LIBRARY SETS ONE OUTPUT WHICH IS THE URL_UPLOAD FROM THE RELEASE.

 # Foreword
 This project was inspired by official GitHub Actions projects (such as the ones used as examples in this document).
 I'd like to extend a special thanks to all of the contributors who made this Action possible.